top of page

 You do not need a perfect home office.
 You only need small, thoughtful adjustments that remove friction and reduce the everyday temptations that pull you off track.
 When your environment supports your goals, you stop relying on willpower alone and start leaning on structure.

-And that quiet structure is often the difference between drifting and finally making real progress.
+That quiet structure is often the difference between drifting and finally making real progress.

-Step Four.
-Reinforce Progress with Rewards and Accountability.
+Step Four: Reinforce Progress with Rewards and Accountability

 There are many simple ways to reinforce your consistency.